connorpower/contributions-cloner/README.md

 ![GitHub Contributions Graph](docs/contributions-graph.png)

 [GitHub Contributions](https://bit.ly/2CJpXNW).
-They're an eclectic thing to care about – but for many engineers they're a great visual overview of a life's work.
+They're an eccentric thing to care about – but for many engineers they're a great visual overview of a life's work.
 It's worth dedicating a few minutes to ensuring that your contributions are backed up.